-Student RegistrationApproximately 2,600Staff Registration1 in every 20 registrations
+Student Registration Approximately 2,600 Staff Registration 1 in every 20 registrations behalf of the CTL.

-Following the success of the Spring 2021 series, the UL EDTL Project Lead, David Moloney, was invited to take over its coordination and management, on behalf of the CTL.
 The new core team - David and the UL EDTL interns, Alice Hynes and Jasmine Ryan - were tasked with enhancing and running the Autumn 2021 offering.